Connect with Family Law Attorneys

+So what’s the difference between a divorce mediator and a divorce lawyer?
 Each spouse meets with a neutral third party, called a mediator, to discuss their desired divorce mediation outcomes.
 Though a mediator is often a family law attorney, they cannot represent either spouse during the separation and will not offer legal advice.

 Instead, the mediator will provide helpful solutions to both spouses to help resolve lingering disputes and work towards a final agreement.

 Once both spouses find common ground, a mediator prepares a mediation agreement that contains all of the terms agreed-upon during the mediation.
 The mediator can then be hired to prepare a Consent Decree (also known as a divorce settlement agreement or marital settlement agreement) that contains all of the agreed-upon terms in the format required for filing with the Court.
 The mediator can then assist with filing the final divorce documents with the Court.